Verse of the day.

 God calls us to be as faithful as He is in doing good, never tiring of working patiently as He does.
 This well-doing may be over the souls of others or even ours as the case may be.Click To Tweet

 Father, I admit that I am quick to get tired.
-Help me be like You in patience and loving perseverance.
+I will exercise the strength, patience, and loving perseverance already resident in me.
 I receive the grace to love doing good just as You do.

 Your comment means a lot to us: Do share your thoughts below.